AndrasKovacs/elaboration-zoo/nosubst.md

 Essentially, we postpone checking lambdas until there's either an argument that can be recorded in the environment, or if there are no such arguments, we can use `quoteInfer` to plug in neutral `VVar`-s into all of the remaining binders.
 In the `App` case, we either supply the argument to the `InferLam` continuation, or proceed as usual with the `VPi` extracted from `Ok`.
 And that's it!

 Note that we only ever evaluate type checked terms, as we should, and we recurse on subterms without modifying them in any way.
+This makes me wonder if my trick could be put to interesting use in Agda when modeling type checkers.

 A self-contained source can be found [here](https://github.com/AndrasKovacs/tcbe/blob/master/PostMinimal.hs).